ggreer/geoff.greer.fm/resume.md

 ## Skills

 ---
 I am more than proficient in C and Python.
-I also know C++, JavaScript, Twisted Python, and some Lua.
-In the past I have written Java, PHP, Perl, and Ruby.
+I also know, JavaScript, Twisted Python, and some Ruby.
+In the past I have written C++, Java, PHP, Perl, and Lua.

 I know Django and Node.js.
 In the past I have used Rails.